gschmutz/stream-processing-workshop/06-mqtt-to-kafka-s3-timescaledb/README.md

 docker compose stop energy-monitoring-flatten
 ```

-> **Note** before we continue, make sure that one of the flattening pipleline works!
+> **Note:** before we continue, make sure that one of the flattening pipelines works!

 ## Write the Avro formatted messages as Iceberg tables in S3 (optional -> [skip it](#write-the-avro-formatted-messages-to-timescaledb))